Gigglees/DiscordBotTemplate/README.md

 ### How to use:

+Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
+You can download them from https://nodejs.org/.

 First, download a copy of this code.
 Then open your text editor and navigate to the terminal.
 You're going to need to import a few things first